nubomedia/developer-guidelines/docs/paas/paas-gui.md

 ## Login

-On the login page you have the option to either login, request a new account or reset your passoword.
+On the login page you have the option to either login, request a new account or reset your password.

 ![Paas Manager Gui - Login Page](../img/paas_login_page.jpg)